robotframework/robotframework/CONTRIBUTING.rst

 - Examples are recommended whenever the new keyword or enhanced functionality is not trivial.

-- All new enhancements or changes should have a note telling when the change was introduced.
-Often adding something like ``New in Robot Framework 3.1.`` is enough.

-Library documentation can be generated using `Invoke <http://pyinvoke.org>`_ by running command
+Library documentation can be generated using Invoke_ by running command

 ::